1.7 Funding youth policy

-- support for the participation of Hungarian civil society organisations in international civil networking and national/international events and festivals support for international members’ fees, support for programmes that promote European integration;
+- support for the participation of Hungarian civil society organisations in international civil network and national/international events and festivals support for international membership fees, support for programmes promoting European integration;

 - support for scientific research, monitoring activities, and registration tasks related to the civil society;

-- support for activities and institutions related to service provision, consultation, education, development and support in connection with the civil society
+- support for activities and institutions related to the provision of services, consultancy, education, development and support related to civil society

 - support for the production of publications, electronic and printed professional media that deal with the civil society